 Re-grasp feature is a built-in feature meant to prevent object lost due to slipping or inaccurate initial grip.
-The Re-grasp feature will allow the Gripper to initiate movement when an object is slipping or dropped.
-When Re-grasping, the Gripper will attempt to close until it reaches the position (rPR) request.
+The Re-grasp feature allows the gripper to initiate movement when an object is slipping or dropped.
+When Re-grasping, the gripper will attempt to close until it reaches the position request (rPR).